weimingtom/wmt_vn_study/README.md

 (If not python2, rm -rf ~/.virtualenvs/renpy, and redo: mkvirtualenv --python python2.7 renpy, and, workon renpy)
 python fix_virtualenv.py $VIRTUAL_ENV
 (or python fix_virtualenv.py, this is also ok.)
-(If failed, please check python is python2, see upper)
+(If failed, please check python is python2, see upper) ls ~/.virtualenvs/renpy/include/python2.7/
+(this folder is created by fix_virtualenv.py???)
 python setup.py install
 python setup.py install_headers
 cd ..